 Management professionals who are responsible for leading the support organization as a whole, rather than a specific support center or desktop support team.
 Responsibilities may include overall service delivery, strategic direction, business alignment, financial accountability, and performance reporting.
 Other titles include senior manager/director or vice president.

 The technical support professionals who respond to tickets escalated by the support center that are related to customer equipment and resources where additional skills, knowledge, tools, or authority are required.
 They may resolve incidents remotely, at the user’s location, or via equipment returns.
 Responsibilities may include hardware and software deployments, moves, adds, and changes.

 An advanced DST who, in addition to DST responsibilities, provides training, mentoring, and/or coaching for a team of DSTs, but does not have direct staff management responsibilities.
 They may have oversight responsibility for processes, project management tasks, and/or providing support to management.

 Desktop Support Manager

-Manages a team of DSTs and/or supervisors while executing the operational and tactical plans of desktop support and satisfying customer and business needs.
+This ITSM role manages a team of DSTs and/or supervisors while executing the operational and tactical plans of desktop support and satisfying customer and business needs.
 Responsibilities may include performance management, monitoring and reporting on metrics, audits, purchase approvals, and other similar job functions.